suparngp/kotlin-multiplatform-projects/docs/docs/graphql/README.md

 # Introduction
 `suparnatural-graphql` is a strongly-typed GraphQL client for `Android`, `iOS` and `JVM` applications written in [Kotlin Multiplatform]().
 It generates type safe model classes from operations so that you don't have to deal with parsing JSON or raw data structures.
-It provides extensibility via Links inspired by [Apollo-Link]() project and makes no assumptions about the network transport.

 For example, the following query